pexip/os-llvm-pex-future/llvm/docs/CommandGuide/llvm-objcopy.rst

  Keep symbols of type `STT_FILE`, even if they would otherwise be stripped.

-.. option:: --keep-global-symbol <symbol>
+.. option:: --keep-global-symbol <symbol>, -G

- Make all symbols local in the output, except for symbols with the name ``<symbol>``.
+ Mark all symbols local in the output, except for symbols with the name ``<symbol>``.
 Can be specified multiple times to ignore multiple symbols.

 .. option:: --keep-global-symbols <filename>

- Make all symbols local in the output, except for symbols named in the file ``<filename>``.
+ Mark all symbols local in the output, except for symbols named in the file ``<filename>``.
 In the file, each line represents a single symbol, with leading and trailing whitespace ignored, as is anything following a '#'.
 Can be specified multiple times to read names from multiple files.